Our Awesome Group Members

-Markus joined us for his PhD in 2019.09, with a background in organic and natural product synthesis.
-He is working on photoresponsive TRP channel probes (ACIE), and is pushing the boundaries of chemical probe methods (Boehringer Exploration co-applicant; BaCaTec scholar; Joachim Herz fellow).
+Markus joined us for his PhD in 2019, with a background in organic synthesis.
+He researches photoresponsive TRP channel probes (ACIE), and is pushing the boundaries of chemical probe methods (Boehringer Exploration co-applicant; BaCaTec scholar; Joachim Herz fellow).

 (M.Sc: Schneider, ETH Zürich; Industry: Roche Diagnostics)

-Ben joined us in 2019.11 for a PhD involving photoredox probes and TRP channel modulators (Boehringer-Ingelheim scholar).
+Ben joined us in 2019 for a PhD involving photoredox probes and TRP channel modulators (Boehringer-Ingelheim PhD scholar).